Configure Security for Confluent Private Cloud Gateway

 Interaction with these secret stores should always occur over TLS for confidentiality and integrity.

 As a security best practice, configure Confluent Gateway to assume an IAM roles with the least privilege principle.
-Avoid using static IAM user credentials to avoid sensitive credential exposure.
+Do not use static IAM user credentials to avoid sensitive credential exposure.

 Ensure proper role trust policies are in place and limit permissions to only what the Confluent Gateway needs.
 For example in AWS: